Highlights from Dewey’s “How We Think”

 The very importance of thought for life makes necessary its control by education because of its natural tendency to go astray, and because social influences exist that tend to form habits of thought leading to inadequate and erroneous beliefs.

-The search is not for a law or principle, but only for a bigger fact.
+The search [questions from a child] is not for a law or principle, but only for a bigger fact.

 To the open mind, nature and social experience are full of varied and subtle challenges to look further.